 When not at the resort, be sure to try some local wine at Adirondack Winery Lake George Tasting Room.
 Or, visit the Fort William Henry Museum.
 There is also a Fort William Henry Hotel nearby, with amazing views of the lake.

 Saratoga Lake forms the southeastern edge of Saratoga Springs.
 Much of the lake’s shoreline is privately owned.
-So, for a more private experience, try to find a vacation rental right on the water.
+So, for a more private experience, try to find a vacation rental right on the water such as this 2 bedroom cottage with a fire pit and kayak.
 Or, spend your vacation relaxing on Brown’s Beach.

 When it comes to meals, enjoy lakeside dining at establishments like: